 The most exciting thing is that fish tend to eat various foods such as live, frozen, and flake food.

-To sum up, the species tend to experience some health problems like another freshwater aquarium.
+To sum up, the species tend to experience some health problems like other freshwater aquariums.
 Some of the prevalent diseases are ich, tail & fin rot, etc.

 Cory Catfish are popular freshwater aquarium fish due to their peaceful behavior.
 It is the best option for those aquarists who love keeping a large community of fish species in a single tank.